wiktor-jurek/jurekdev/src/markdown-notes/CS407-computersecurity/access-control/Biometrics.md

 **Voice Recognition** is a mix of both behavioural and traditional.

-**Acceptabality** is always something to think about when choosing a biometric system of authentication.
+**Acceptability** is always something to think about when choosing a biometric system of authentication.